How Industrial Freeze Dryers Work: Process and System Guide

 Remove Water by Sublimation

-Freeze drying does not remove water by boiling liquid water.
+In other words, freeze drying does not remove water by boiling liquid water.
 Instead, the product is frozen first.
 Then ice changes into vapor under vacuum and leaves the product structure.

 Protect Shape, Color and Rehydration